 Embrace the use of apps

-I am a huge fan of using educational and assistive technology whenever possible, and embrace the use of apps in the science classroom.
 I use Microsoft OneNote to take notes in class and collect sources for assignments- read more about Microsoft OneNote here.
 I also use Notability to complete all of my assignments, especially labs that require moving around or drawing symbols- read more about Notability here.
 Finally, I have some apps that are used just for science classes- read more about five apps that help students with low vision in the science classroom here.

 Request safety glasses without magnification